talex5/docs/docs/packaging/index.md

 ## Publish an XML file for an existing binary release

 - Read the [binary packaging guide](guide-gui.md).
 This tutorial shows how to create an XML file describing the Blender 3D-animation application.
 The binary archive is published by the upstream authors and requires no modifications.
+- Read the [Windows packaging guide](guide-windows.md).
+This tutorial shows how to create an XML file for existing Windows applications.

 ## Publish XML for a source release